Umbrella Insurance - How it Works & What it Covers

 How does an umbrella insurance policy work?

-An umbrella insurance policy helps protect your assets and your future in two important ways:
+An umbrella insurance policy helps protect your assets and your future by mitigating financial risks in two important ways:

-1. Umbrella insurance may provide coverage when your homeowners, auto, and boat insurance policies limits are exhausted.
+1. Umbrella insurance may provide additional liability protection when the limits of your auto, homeowners, motorcycle, recreational vehicle or boat insurance policies are exhausted.

 2. Umbrella insurance provides coverage for claims that may be excluded by other liability policies including claims like false arrest, libel, slander, and liability coverage on rental units you own.